Welcome to ZXSEAL Manufacturer of Toilet Tank Seal Solutions

 • Toilet rocks when you sit on it

-If you notice these symptoms, it’s time to repair the seal.
+If you notice any of these symptoms, it’s best to repair the seal as soon as possible.

 Tools and Materials You'll Need